web-hollywood/angular-gfox-test/README.md

-# Golfox - test project
+# Gfox - test project

 This project was generated with Angular CLI version 6.0.8 by web-hollywood.